Goosse/exports-and-reports/readme.txt

 All you do is install the plugin, create your Groups, create your Reports, and hand it off to your clients.
 Exportable reports in CSV, TAB, XML, and JSON formats.

 Coming soon...
-Pods CMS Framework integration,
+Pods CMS Framework integration, Daily Export Cleanup via wp_cron, Role restriction for Groups / Reports, and Date Filtering

 == Frequently Asked Questions ==